+Independent Tour Without a Guide

-WGFor visitors who would prefer not to have a guided experience, we provide an alternative in Descend & Discover, which allows access to the Underground Vaults without a tour guide.
+For visitors who would prefer not to have a guided experience, we provide an alternative in ‘Descend & Discover’, which allows access to the Underground Vaults without a tour guide.

-Participants are given an information leaflet, map and torch and can walk the vaults at their leisure. also have an opportunity to watch an audio visual presentation in the Discovery Room before descending.
+Participants are given an information leaflet, map and torch and can walk the vaults at their leisure.

+There is an audio visual presentation in the Discovery Room before descending.

 Tour in the Blair Street Underground Vaults